chintanp/ChargEval/docs/source/res_view.rst

     Results Viewer - EVSE Utilization Modal

-EVSE Served/Passed
+EVSE Served/Waited
 ------------------
-The `EVSE Served/Passed` tab shows the an overlay over the charging stations indicating the number of EVs served/passed.
-This allows for quick location of charging stations where the utilization is high and/or the charging stations where number of EVs passed is high.
+The `EVSE Served/Waited` tab shows the an overlay over the charging stations indicating the number of EVs served/waited.
+This allows for quick location of charging stations where the utilization is high and/or the charging stations where number of EVs waited is high.
 These charging stations can then be seen in detail using the `EVSE Utilization` tab to determine the time, and type of deficiency.

 Stranded
 --------